Joan Lunden: Early life and education

 Joan Elise Blunden was born in Sacramento County, California, the daughter of Gladyce Lorraine (née Somervill) and Dr. Erle Murray Blunden.
 Her father was the chief of staff at American River Hospital and an amateur pilot with his own airport.
 She had a brother 8 months older than her named Jeff.

 In 1964, her father and Dr. Byron E. Hall, a San Francisco physician, died in a plane crash in Malibu Canyon, California.
 They were returning from an American Cancer Society state board of directors meeting in Los Angeles.

 Blunden graduated from Bella Vista High School in Fair Oaks, California at the age of 16 in 1967.
-She earned a Liberal Arts degree from California State University, Sacramento.
+She earned a Liberal Arts degree from California State University, Sacramento and studied abroad on World Campus Afloat (now Semester at Sea).
 Later she studied Spanish and anthropology at the former Mexico City campus of Universidad de Las Americas.
 She was a visiting instructor at Montclair State College in New Jersey, where she taught a course in broadcast journalism.